uchexm/uchexm/README.md

 - 🤝 I’m looking for help with **Automation**

-- 👨‍💻 All of my projects are available at [Uche.dev](https://uchexm.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available [Uche.dev](https://uchexm.github.io/Portfolio/)

 - 📝 I regularly write articles on [Twitter](https://twitter.com/Nwakauc)